Credit Institutions (Financial Support) Act 2008

-It was unusual in that it was the first time since its foundation that the Irish senate began debate on legislation after midnight, finally passing the bill at 8am on Thursday 2 October.
+It was the first time since its foundation that the Seanad began debate on legislation after midnight, passing the bill at 8 a.m. on Thursday 2 October.

 Background

 The decision to introduce the bill was made following Monday 29 September 2008, when the ISEQ fell a record 13%, when a number of banks in Europe were collapsing and the United States congress initially rejected their Emergency Economic Stabilization Act of 2008 and a subsequent record points-value fall in the Dow Jones Industrial Average.

 There was a direct positive response on the liquidity markets on the day the bill was announced.

+Constitutionality

+In Collins v Minister for Finance, the Supreme Court found that the Act was constitutional.

+Section 6

+The Credit Institutions (Financial Support) Scheme 2008 was made under powers conferred by section 6(4) of this Act.